-- claims for occupational dermatitis and other skin conditions caused by exposure to hazardous substances
+- occupational dermatitis and other skin conditions caused by exposure to hazardous substances

-A large body of legislation, recommended protocols and case law determine the how specific work-related illness claims are handled.
-For example, the Pneumoconiosis etc (Workers' Compensation) Act 1979 entitles employees exposed to asbestos under certain conditions to lump-sum payments.
+The Pneumoconiosis etc. (Workers' Compensation) Act 1979 entitles employees exposed to asbestos under certain conditions to lump-sum payments.

-Your employer has a legal obligation to provide you with a safe working environment.
-The employer's duty is defined by the Advisory, Conciliation and Arbitration Service (ACAS), as:
+Your employer has a legal duty of care to provide you with a safe working environment.
+An employer's duty is defined by the Advisory, Conciliation and Arbitration Service (ACAS), as:

 "a duty of care to their employees, which means that they should take all steps which are reasonably possible to ensure their health, safety and wellbeing."

-Claiming compensation for illness caused by another member of staff
+Can I claim compensation for an illness caused by another member of staff?

 By law, your employer must have insurance to cover the cost of your compensation, whereas an individual employee is unlikely to be able to afford to pay compensation themselves.

-Can you make a work-related illness claim against multiple employers?
+Can I make a work-related illness claim against multiple employers?

 You may have developed a work-related illness due to the conditions in one job or in the course of working for a number of employers over several years.

-A claim against multiple employers may also be made in cases where an employee was exposed to hazardous substances multiple times over the course of multiple jobs, and it is not clear which exposure incident specifically caused the resulting illness.
+A claim against multiple employers may also be made in cases where you were exposed to hazardous substances multiple times over the course of multiple jobs, and it is not clear which exposure incident specifically caused the resulting illness.
 This is a common factor in asbestos-related claims.